 Categories

 Episodes

-Something else with no plans of a release anytime soon…is Splinter Cell.
-Ubisoft, it’s been 3,822 days since a new Splinter Cell game (non-animated series or guest spot in another game franchise, remake, BBC radio drama, or VR exclusive) was released.
+Speaking of singing, it’s the same old song and dance as we wait for a new Splinter Cell game.
+Ubisoft, it has been 4,058 days since a new Splinter Cell game (non-animated series or guest spot in another game franchise, remake, BBC radio drama, or VR exclusive) was released.

+Categories